Moving House Checklist for London

 - Research the area of your new home.
 If you have kids, start looking for nearby schools and prepare the transfer.
 If you are changing your physician, start searching for a new one.
 Ask friends and colleagues for recommendations.

-- Start de-cluttering (probably one of the most important tips in this house moving checklist).
+- Start de-cluttering.
 Why pay for moving stuff you will never use?
 Usually, moving out is the best time to do some cleaning up.
-Throw away all the things you won't need.
+Throw away all the things you won’t need.
 You can sell or donate some of the items.
-Don't put it off!
+Don’t put it off!
 Early de-cluttering will help you organise your moving easier and faster.
 It also means more accurate estimates from your moving company.

 - Decide whether you are going to pack yourself or not.
 If you are doing the packing yourself, start gathering as many packing materials as you can.
 Take enough boxes, bubble wrap, tape, and newspapers to pack all your items.
 You can always get all packaging materials from us.